Rajasthan: 1st State in India to launch Project Leopard

 Nine subspecies of the leopard have been recognized, and they are distributed across Africa and Asia.
-Indian Leopard (Panthera pardus)is an endangered animal under schedule one of the Wildlife Protection Act, 1972.
+The Indian Leopard (Panthera pardus fusca) is an endangered animal under schedule one of the Wildlife Protection Act, 1972.
 It is also listed as Vulnerable on the IUCN Red List because populations have declined following habitat loss and fragmentation, poaching for the illegal trade of skins and body parts, and persecution due to conflict situations.

 Indian Leopard is one of the five big cats found in India, apart from Asiatic lion, Bengal tiger, Snow Leopard (found in Himalayas) and Clouded Leopard (found in Himalayan foothills, China).